How to create a price slider with interactive elements in your web wireframes

 Adding events to make your slider interactive

-Now that all the elements have all been placed in the canvas and correctly positioned, it’s time to add interaction to your prototype.
+Now that all the elements have all been placed in the canvas and correctly positioned, it’s time to add events to your prototype.
 The event that will control the custom slider icon movement will be an “On Drag” series:

 - Click on the slider ‘thumb’ icon and select ‘Add event‘.
 Add an On drag‘ + ‘Move‘ event, selecting the thumb from the Outline tab.
 Set the left movement to ‘With cursor‘ to allow the icon to move horizontally.
 Set the top movement to ‘Current‘ so the slider icon vertical position remains fixed when dragging the custom slider icon.